dserfe/anonymousrepo/README.md

 Dear ICSE'26 reviewers,

-Please note that we have not changed the data we claimed to make available at the time of submission (please check the commit history to confirm).
-But we added the following item to enhance further validation:
+Please note that we have not changed the data we claimed to make available at submission (please check the commit history to confirm).
+But we added the following items to enhance further validation:

 (1) a detailed readme about the structure of the artifact;